melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 const myYardStick = rulerFactory('yard-stick', '0.9c', ...);
 ```

-Factory methods can be composed of other lower-level factory methods to further *delegate* the creation processes of each of the complex-objects' parts, once again applying *facade*.
+Factory methods can be composed of other lower-level factory methods to further *delegate* the creation-processes of each of the complex-objects' parts, once again applying *facade*.

-The factory pattern conforms to most of--if not all--the other patterns I've outlined and exemplifies a treasured occurrence that I've been consistently referring to, but failing to define: a *design pattern*.
+The factory pattern conforms to most of--if not all--the other patterns I've outlined and exemplifies a treasured occurrence that I've been consistently referring to, yet failing to define: a *design pattern*.

 ---
 ### Pattern-seeking